The whole reason people are in abusive relationships is that they will put up with practically anything for the sake of the relationship.

 ***Important: Not your relatives, not his relatives, and not his friends.
 Find two people who aren’t any of those things.

 3. Talk to yourself—through morning pages, journaling, or voice memos.

 “Morning pages” is a meditation practice from The Artist’s Way by Julia Cameron.
-You write three pages out by hand in an 8.5″ x 11″ notebook, single-spaced, without stopping, first thing every morning.
+You write three pages (1.5 sheets of paper) out by hand in an 8.5 x 11-inch notebook, single-spaced, without stopping, first thing every morning.
 It takes about 35 to 40 minutes.

 When the notebook is full, you throw the whole thing away without rereading.
 (I reread mine for the first year, though, and it really helped.)

 If you don’t want to do that, just write in a journal whenever you get the chance.

 And if you don’t want to do that, turn on the voice memos app and say whatever’s on your mind while you do something else.
 (I talk into my earbuds while walking, and other people assume I’m on the phone.)